BenjaminShinar/Books-Resources/AWS Skill Builder/Architect Learning Plan/Example Questions.md

 > - Creating Tables in a MySQL RDS database
 > - Configuring a VPC security group
 > - Logging into a .NET application
-> - Creating an Orcale RDS database
+> - Creating an Oracle RDS database
 > - Creating an Amazon S3 bucket

-Logging into .Net applications have nothing to do with IAM, it's not an AWS resource. creating resources can be conrolled by AWS policies, so buckets and RDS databases. configuring VPCs is probably also an AWS action, while creating tables inside a MySQL table is governed by the authentication and authorization model of the database.
+Logging into .Net applications have nothing to do with IAM, it's not an AWS resource. creating resources can be controlled by AWS policies, so buckets and RDS databases. configuring VPCs is probably also an AWS action, while creating tables inside a MySQL table is governed by the authentication and authorization model of the database.

-> You want to create a group of EC2 instances in an application tier subnet that accepts HTTP trafficonly from instances in the web tier (a group of instances in a different subnet sharing a web-tier security group), which of the following will achieve this?
+> You want to create a group of EC2 instances in an application tier subnet that accepts HTTP traffic only from instances in the web tier (a group of instances in a different subnet sharing a web-tier security group), which of the following will achieve this?
 >
 > - adding a load balancer in front of the web-tier instances
 > - association each instance in the application tier with a security group that allows inbound HTTP traffic from the web-tier security group